asifbacchus/ab-nginx/README.md

 ## Documentation and scripts

 Check out the [repo wiki](https://git.asifbacchus.app/ab-docker/ab-nginx/wiki) for detailed examples and documentation about the container and the [helper scripts](https://git.asifbacchus.app/ab-docker/ab-nginx/releases) which are located [here](https://git.asifbacchus.app/ab-docker/ab-nginx/releases).

+## Directory layout

+You only need to be concerned with two directories.
+All content is in */usr/share/nginx/html* and all configuration is in */etc/nginx*.
+The content layout is obviously completely up to you.
+The configuration layout is as below:

+/etc/nginx
+├── config
+│   └── **add configuration files here or replace the whole directory** ├── sites
+│   ├── 05-test_nonsecured.conf
+│   ├── 05-test_secured.conf.disabled
+│   └── **add additional server blocks files or replace whole directory** ├── ssl-config
+│   ├── mozIntermediate_ssl.conf.disabled
+│   └── mozModern_ssl.conf.disabled
+	 └── *(SSL configuration – container auto-handles this)* ├── errorpages.conf – *(pre-configured fun error pages, you can override )*
+├── health.conf – *(health-check endpoint, best to not touch this)* ├── nginx.conf – **main NGINX configuration file, replace if desired** ├── server_names.conf – *(list of hostnames, updated via environment variable)* ├── ssl_certs.conf – *(container auto-manages this file too)*

+Locations in bold are designed to be overwritten via bind-mounts as desired to customize the container.
+For more details on all of these files and what they do, please refer to the [repo wiki](https://git.asifbacchus.app/ab-docker/ab-nginx/wiki).

 ## Quick-start